ryokbys/nap-doc/docs/force_fields/Coulomb.md

       Si  Si
       Si  O
       O   O
-    terms  short
+    terms   screened_cut
     sigma   2.5
-    conv_eps  1.0d-6
+    chgopt_method   damping
+    codmp_method    damping
+    fdamp_codmp     0.7
+    conv_eps_qeq      1.0d-8
+    nstp_codmp      100
+    dt_codmp        0.005
+    qmass_codmp     0.002
+    qtot_codmp      0.0

 Here, `charges variable` requires some following lines that have

     name,  chi,  Jii,  E0,  qlow,  qup

 - `name`: name of the chemical species
 - `chi`: electronegativity of the species (eV)
 - `Jii`: hardness of the species (eV)
 - `E0`: atomic energy (eV)
 - `qlow`: lower limit of the charge of the species
 - `qup`: upper limit of the charge of the species

--   `conv_eps`: Convergence criterion of the charge optimization.
-Usually it should be very small to achieve good energy conservation.
+And the meanings of the other parameters are listed below:

+- `chgopt_method`: The method of charge optimization: `damping` or `FIRE`.
+And the `codmp` pre/postfix indicates that the variables are related to `chgopt_method`==`damping`.The `FIRE` is known to be efficient, but it is sometimes unstable.
+- `fdamp_codmp`: Damping factor multiplied to velocities of charges every step in damping MD. (default: 0.7d0)
+- `conv_eps_qeq`: Convergence criterion of energy difference (eV/atom) from the previous step or one step before the previous step.
+The difference from the step before the previous step is used because sometimes charges oscillate and do not converge otherwise.
+(Default: 1.0d-8)
+- `nstp_codmp`: Max number of steps for damping MD.
+(Default: 100)
+- `dt_codmp`: Time interval for damping MD in fs.
+(Default: 0.005)
+- `qmass_codmp`: Mass of charge in the unit of proton mass.
+(Default: 0.002)
+- `qtot_codmp`: Total charge of the system in the unit of $e$.
+(Default: 0.0)

 [^Adams2011]: Adams, S. & Rao, R. P. High power lithium ion battery materials by computational design.
 Phys.
 Status Solidi  208, 1746–1753 (2011).